GDPR in construction: Are you prepared?

 The construction industry is using vast amounts of personal data which is normally part of a building project’s development.
 There’s a number of ways in which this type of data can be recorded.
 More analytically, this personal project data can be collected through construction site CCTV footage and access cards, wearable technology, and smart systems when we are referring to buildings that they have been completed.
 The use of construction software is, of course, another way in which personal data can be gathered.

 Construction companies and organisations accumulate data related to their suppliers, workers, clients and every other party that they collaborate with.
-Some data is included to the sensitive data category (known also as special categories of data).
+Some data is included in the sensitive data category (known also as special categories of data).
 For instance, sensitive data may include information regarding a person’s origin, trade union membership, natural characteristics or health condition.
 All this data might be extremely important when someone is working on site but it should be well protected by any type of breach or mishandling.

 In simple words, the new EU regulation about data protection is changing the way businesses gather and handle personal data.

-That exactly is the goal of the new GDPR that arrives in May.
+That exactly is the goal of the new GDPR that arrives tomorrow.
 A more secure and transparent management of collected data.
 Especially after the recent Wannacry cyber-attack, it becomes evident that construction has to try hard in order to keep its data safe and to empower the profile of the industry as a trustworthy data controller and processor.

 Data controller vs Data processor

 In order to establish a GDPR compliant data processing system, there are six vital principles that you need to take into consideration.
 These principles will eventually have to be implemented by the data controllers and processors.